ray-project/ray/doc/source/train/user-guides/data-loading-preprocessing.rst

 Full global shuffle
 ~~~~~~~~~~~~~~~~~~~

-This options is the most expensive.
-It will fully decorrelate row iteration order from the original dataset order, at the cost of significantly more computation, I/O, and communication.
+This option is the most expensive.
+It fully de-correlates row iteration order from the original dataset order, at the cost of significantly more computation, I/O, and communication.

 To perform a global shuffle, call :meth:`Dataset.random_shuffle <ray.data.Dataset.random_shuffle>`.